The Candidate Can Expect a Warm Welcome in Europe, Not So in the Middle East

 - The survey was conducted March-April 2008.
 For more results from the 24-nation poll, including international views of the American presidential race, see "Global Economic Gloom - China and India Notable Exceptions," Pew Global Attitudes Project, June 12, 2008. ↩

-- See for example, Angus Reid Global Monitor: Polls & Research, "Israelis Would Prefer McCain in White House," July 13, 2008 and Herb Keinon, Jerusalem Post, Obama rises among Israeli Jews, Jun 27, 2008. ↩
+- See for example Herb Keinon, Jerusalem Post, Obama rises among Israeli Jews, Jun 27, 2008. ↩